zhangyikaii/LAMDA-ZhiJian/docs/source/tutorials/advanced_extended_structure.rst

    Custom Multilayer Perceptron (MLP) Architecture

-Now, expand models from **fleeting moments of inspiration**.
+Now, expand models from **a moment of inspiration**, do as you please.

 We will customize and modify the network structure through a few lines of code from :lamdaorange:`Z`:lamdablue:`h`:lamdablue:`i`:lamdaorange:`J`:lamdablue:`i`:lamdablue:`a`:lamdablue:`n`.

-The additional auxiliary structures are also implemented based on the PyTorch framework.
-The auxiliary structures inherit the base class `AddinBase`, which integrates some basic methods for data access.
+This additional structures are also implemented based on the PyTorch framework, and inherit the base class `AddinBase`, which integrates some basic methods for data access.

++ **In the following paragraphs**, we introduce the components of the extended structure, they are:

+  + :customcolor5:`1.` Main forward function.
+  + :customcolor3:`2.` Entry points to guide inputs
+  + :customcolor1:`3.` Configuration syntax for entry point.

 Design Additional Add-in Modules
 -------------------------